mvied/wordpress-https/readme.txt

 * SSL Domain Mapping

 == Changelog ==
+= 3.1.3 =
+* Bug Fix - Temporarily removed request filter.
+Too experimental.
+* Bug Fix - Fixed bug where a bad setting for ssl_host would cause the code to fail.
 = 3.1.2 =
 * Bug Fix - Redirects should no longer remove URL parameters.
 * Bug Fix - Removed loginout filter that was changing links to plain text.